-As we prepared R&R for departure from Marco Island yesterday, we heard a repeated “slap” sound and saw a dolphin slowly swimming through the marina, slapping its tail on the water surface again and again.
+Yesterday as we prepared R&R for departure from Marco Island to Everglades City, we heard a repeated “slap” sound and saw a dolphin slowly swimming through the marina, slapping its tail on the water surface again and again.
 It was a beautiful sight and brought smiles to our faces!

-Richard, the insightful dockmaster, former charterboat captain, and bold gospel evangelist, handed our lines to Rhonda with the confident statement that we WOULD see each other again.
+Richard, the insightful dockmaster, former charterboat captain, and bold gospel evangelist, handed our lines to Rhonda with the confident statement that we WILL see each other again.